sky-is-green/sky-is-green/README.md

 ## 🚀 Featured Projects

-**[Strata-Memory](https://github.com/sky-is-green/hivebench)** - Long-context curation-layer capable of selecting valuable context within memory, while allowing the useless context to be forgotten, by using a cheap CPU encoder.
+**[Strata-Memory](https://github.com/sky-is-green/hivebench)** - Long-context curation-layer capable of selecting and retaining valuable context within memory before FIFO, while allowing the useless context to be forgotten, by using a cheap CPU encoder.
 Beats FIFO in all preliminary testing. [white-paper](https://github.com/sky-is-green/Strata-memory/blob/StrataMemory-test/STRATA-WHITE-PAPER.md)

 **[HiveBench](https://github.com/sky-is-green/hivebench)** - Customisable harness with deep tool capabilities, capable of long-context curation using Strata-Memory with settings for fine-tune, plus the falsifiable evaluation suite Strata-Memory was built upon. (predictions P1–P11 with measured verdicts).